-Every day we enter moments, engage them, and exit them.
+Every day we enter moments, engage in, and exit them.
 These are the building blocks of life.
 Just 788,400 of moments (in hours) takes us to our 90th birthday (if we’re lucky)—a practical reminder of our finite mortal design.

 Within the 788,400 moments that will comprise your life how many lessons will you have learned, principles captured, virtues internalized?

-In our 45 weeks together so far we have discussed much about future planning, performance preparation, and the many self-regulation skills at the physical, emotional, psychological, philosophical, and spiritual levels.
+In our 45 weeks together so far we have talked much about future planning, performance preparation, and the many self-regulation skills at the physical, emotional, psychological, philosophical, and spiritual levels.
 We have discussed the power of context, the arena at hand, and full engagement within every Meaningful Life Arena (MLA).

 In just the past few weeks we have paid particular attention to the Short Past (SP)—including gathering feedback and measuring results to capture the data and derive value out of every MOP.